-- Special lanyards for every facilitator & team
+- Special lanyards for every facilitator and team

-- Custom prints & templates for every exercise (we’ve invested in our own plotter = best decision in years)
+- Custom prints and templates for every exercise (we’ve invested in our own plotter and it was the best decision in years)

-- Every team has unique colors & materials on their table
+- Every team has unique colors and materials on their table

-- A lot of props: e.g. dices, bells, special markers, fake money to vote, tablets, welcome cards, …
+- A lot of props: dice, bells, special markers, fake money to vote with, tablets, welcome cards, and so on

-An innovation day needs to be very strict on time management.
-Often we dry-run exercises to check if for this specific company & context the given brainstorm trigger works.
+An innovation day needs to be very strict about time management.
+We often dry-run exercises to check if a given brainstorm trigger works for this specific company and context.

-The last impression people will have of the organization needs to be: “wow, what an amazing day!
+Everyone’s last impression of the organization should be: “Wow, what an amazing day!
 I want to be 100% on innovation from now on!”

-The larger the crowd, the more detailed the time schedule needs to be (up to 5 min exact if possible).
+The larger the crowd, the more detailed the schedule needs to be (exact down to 5 minutes if possible).
 Check where you can skip a step during an exercise or give more time to extend valuable discussions.
-But be strict on breaks!
+But be strict about breaks!

-- Ideally, every table has 4-5 people with a mixed background.
+- Ideally, every table has 4 or 5 people with mixed backgrounds.
 We are strict on this.
-You don’t want teams of 10 people where half of the group is lost after 1 round.
+You don’t want teams of 10 people where half of the group gets lost after 1 round.

 - You need 1 facilitator per 6 tables.

 - Don’t compromise on the location.
 Never organize an innovation day within the company walls.
-People will skip a session to have an urgent meeting, will have a hard time to get into the right mindset, and so on.
+People will skip a session to go to an urgent meeting, have a hard time getting into the right mindset, and so on.

 - Involve the technical crew as early as possible in the design of the day.
-A lousy microphone, misplaced beamer setup, noisy room, … there are dozens of small technical elements that can completely ruin the overall experience.
+A lousy microphone, a misplaced projector setup, a noisy room… there are dozens of small technical elements that can ruin the overall experience.

-- Relax: there is always a lot of pressure.
-Murphy is just around the corner but don’t let that impact the overall organization.
+- Relax: There is always a lot of pressure.
+Murphy’s Law is just around the corner but don’t let that impact the overall organization.
 Be flexible and positive.
 A creative solution fits a creativity day, right?
 Good luck!

 Let's co-design your innovation day.